UPPS 04.04.14 - Staff Reduction in Force

 The president must approve any action taken under this policy or any exception to this policy.

-Reduction in Force (RIF): a reduction in the number of staff employees as needed and directed by university administration;
+Reduction in Force (RIF) – a reduction in the number of staff employees, as needed and directed by university administration.

-Re-hire: a competitive process in which the university re-hires a former employee following a RIF under normal university posting procedures;
+Re-hire – a competitive process in which the university re-hires a former employee following a RIF, under normal university posting procedures.

-PROCEDURES FOR PLANNING A RIF
+PROCEDURES FOR PLANNING A REDUCTION IN FORCE

 document the financial conditions necessitating the RIF;

-identify the staff reduction goals in terms of labor savings and the number of affected university positions;
+identify the staff reduction goals, in terms of labor savings, and the number of affected university positions;

 identify the job functions and skills essential to operations following the RIF;